Introduction

 Configure AWS SQS

-• Install AWS official SDK as referred in official document,under the repository:
+AWSofficial SDK as referred in official document,under the repository:composer require aws/aws-sdk-php

 SQS_KEY=theKeyWeGotAbove